• Image-22

 • Court or administrative ordered subpoena or discovery request;

-• To law enforcement officials as required by law if we believe Client has been the victim of abuse, neglect or domestic violence.
-HH will only make this disclosure if Client agrees or when required or authorized by law;
+• To law enforcement officials if it is suspected that Pt/Client has been the victim of abuse, neglect or domestic violence.
+HH will only make this disclosure if Pt/Client agrees or when required or authorized by law;

-• If Client is a member of the military, HH may also release their protected health information for national security or intelligence activities; and
+• If Pt/Client is a member of the military, HH may also release their PHI for national security or intelligence activities

 Disclosures Requiring Authorization:

-Psychotherapy Notes: HH must obtain Client’s specific written authorization prior to disclosing any psychotherapy notes unless otherwise permitted by law.
-However, there are certain purposes for which HH may disclose psychotherapy notes, without obtaining Client written authorization, including the following:
+Psychotherapy Notes: HH must obtain Pt/Client’s specific written authorization prior to disclosing any Treatment notes unless otherwise permitted by law.
+However, there are certain purposes for which HH may disclose Treatment notes, without obtaining Pt/Client written authorization, including the following:

-Genetic Information: HH must obtain Client’s specific written authorization prior to using or disclosing their genetic information for treatment, payment or care operations purposes.
-HH may use or disclose Client genetic information, or the genetic information of Client’s child, without your written authorization only where it is permitted by law.
+Genetic Information: HH must obtain Pt/Client’s specific written authorization prior to using or disclosing their genetic information for treatment, payment or care operations purposes.
+HH may use or disclose Pt/Client behavioral & medical profile, or the profile of Client’s child, without written authorization only where it is permitted by law.

-Sale of Protected Information: HH must obtain Client’s authorization prior to receiving direct or indirect remuneration in exchange for Client PHI; however, such authorization is not required where the purpose of the exchange is for:
+Sale of Protected Information: HH must obtain Pt/Client’s authorization prior to receiving direct or indirect remuneration in exchange for Pt/Client PHI; however, such authorization is not required where the purpose of the exchange is for:

 • Public health activities;